Sovereign-Labs/sovereign-sdk/specs/overview.md

 ## Outer Node

-The Sovereign stack can be split into two parts - a logical "state_machine" which is updated in-circuit, and an outer "Node" implementation, which replicates that state machine across different computers.
+The Sovereign stack can be split into two parts - a logical "state_machine" which is updated in-circuit, and an outer "node" implementation, which replicates that state machine across different computers.
 This repository is primarily concerned with the logical state machine, but it does provide a few helper traits which need to be aware of the state machine but are not themselves zk-proven.
 This section describes the outer node in order to give a more complete picture of the SDK and its uses.
 But, keep in mind that the actual implementation of the node does not live